frida/frida-website/docs/javascript-api.md

 +   `Process.enumerateModulesSync()`: synchronous version of
     `enumerateModules()` that returns the modules in an array.

++   `Process.findRangeByAddress(address)`, `getRangeByAddress(address)`:
+    return an object with details about the range containing *address*.
+In the event that no such range could be found, *findRangeByAddress()* returns *null* whilst *getRangeByAddress()* throws an exception.
+See `Process.enumerateRanges()` for details about which fields are included.

-+   `Process.enumerateRanges(protection, callbacks)`: enumerate memory ranges
++   `Process.enumerateRanges(protection|specifier, callbacks)`: enumerate memory
-    satisfying `protection` given as a string of the form: `rwx`, where `rw-` means "must be at least readable and writable". `callbacks` is an object
+    ranges satisfying `protection` given as a string of the form: `rwx`, where `rw-` means "must be at least readable and writable".
+Alternatively you may provide a `specifier` object with a `protection` key whose value is as aforementioned, and a `coalesce` key set to `true` if you'd like neighboring ranges with the same protection to be coalesced (the default is `false`;
-    specifying:
+    i.e. keeping the ranges separate). `callbacks` is an object specifying:

     -   `onMatch: function (range)`: called with `range` object containing:
         -   `base`: base address as a `NativePointer`
         -   `size`: size in bytes
         -   `protection`: protection string (see above)
+        -   `file`: (when available) file mapping details as an object
+            containing:

+            -   `path`: full filesystem path as a string
+            -   `offset`: offset in bytes

         This function may return the string `stop` to cancel the enumeration early.